koajs/resourcer-docs/README.md

-#koa-resourcer-docs

-## Introduction
+#resourcer-docs

-A simple documentation generator for [koa-resourcer](https://github.com/pebble/koa-resourcer).
+A simple documentation generator for [koa-resourcer](https://github.com/koajs/resourcer).

-App resources that have exposed routes will be parsed and documented.

 ## Use
 In your app: